Trump's tariffs: What they are and how they will work

 Q: SO WHAT ARE TARIFFS?

 Tariffs are a tax on imports.
 They're typically charged as a percentage of the transaction price that a buyer pays a foreign seller.
-Say an American retailer buys 100 garden umbrellas from China for $5 apiece, or $500.
-The U.S. tariff rate for the umbrellas is 6.5 percent.
-The retailer would have to pay a $32.50 tariff on the shipment, raising the total price from $500 to $532.50.

 In the United States, tariffs — also called duties or levies — are collected by Customs and Border Protection agents at 328 ports of entry across the country.
 Proceeds go to the Treasury.
 The tariff rates are published by the U.S. International Trade Commission in the Harmonized Tariff Schedule, which lists U.S. tariffs on everything from dried plantains (1.4 percent) to parachutes (3 percent).